-Neuse River Trail Extension Feasibility Study - Project Outline and Schedule
+Neuse River Trail Extension Feasibility Study - Final Report and Project Outline

 The proposed Neuse River Trail is a 15-mile corridor in Johnston County connecting existing greenways in Clayton and Smithfield.
 The proposed trail is a critical missing link in the regional greenway network and is the identified corridor for gap segments of the Mountains-to-Sea Trail and East Coast Greenway.
 The Johnston County Neuse River Trail Feasibility Study will evaluate potential route scenarios along roadway corridors and the Neuse River to determine the preferred route.
 The study will also develop cost estimates and an implementation plan to construct the trail.

 The project is led by Upper Coastal Plain Rural Planning Organization (RPO), Johnston County, and NCDOT.
 Supporting agencies involved in the study are NC State Trails, Town of Clayton, Town of Smithfield, Town of Wilson’s Mills, Town of Selma, Friends of Mountains-to-Sea Trail, and East Coast Greenway Alliance.

 The Mountains to Sea State Trail (MST) is North Carolina’s flagship state trail.
 It stretches from Clingmans Dome on the Tennessee border to Jockeys Ridge State Park on the coast.
 The original route of the MST, which roughly follows the Neuse River from Wake County east to New Bern, is over 57% complete.
 The trail, from Johnston County east to Carteret County, has been envisioned as a multi-use path suitable for bicycles and pedestrians.
 Connecting existing segments in Clayton and Smithfield will provide a route, completely off-road, from Hillsborough to Smithfield.